ramide1/Cemu/README.md

 ## Download

-You can download the latest Cemu releases for Windows, Linux and Mac from the [GitHub Releases](https://github.com/cemu-project/Cemu/releases/).
+You can download the latest Cemu releases for Windows, Linux, Mac, and Android from the [GitHub Releases](https://github.com/cemu-project/Cemu/releases/).
 For Linux you can also find Cemu on [flathub](https://flathub.org/apps/info.cemu.Cemu).

 On Windows Cemu is currently only available in a portable format so no installation is required besides extracting it in a safe place.